List of geological features on Charon

 Some features discovered by the New Horizons mission have been given provisional names based on various science fiction and fantasy franchises, including Star Wars, Star Trek, Doctor Who, Alien, Firefly, and Macross.
 These names remain unofficial until accepted by the IAU.

 On 11 April 2018, the IAU announced that several of the feature names had been officially recognized.
+As of December 2025, this list contains 55 geological features, 14 of which are official.

+Chasmata

+A chasma (plural chasmata) is a deep, elongated, steep-sided depression.
+Charonian chasmata are named after vessels in fiction.
+The following is a list of official and unofficial names chosen by the New Horizons team.
+Names that have been officially approved are labeled as such.